What Is Cervical Spondylosis?

 Frequently Asked Questions about Cervical Spondylosis

-Cervical spondylosis is a progressive degenerative process — structural changes (osteophytes, loss of disc height) do not regress.
-However, symptoms can be completely controlled in the vast majority of cases.
-The goal of treatment is not to reverse degeneration, but to manage pain, preserve function, and prevent progression of complications (especially myelopathy).
-Many patients become completely asymptomatic with adequate treatment and lifestyle change.
+Cervical spondylosis is a progressive degenerative process — structural changes (osteophytes, disc height loss) do not regress.
+However, symptoms can be fully controlled in the vast majority of cases.
+The goal of treatment is not to reverse degeneration but to manage pain, preserve function, and prevent complications from progressing (especially myelopathy).
+Many patients become completely asymptomatic with appropriate treatment and lifestyle changes.

-The so-called "bone spur" (vertebral osteophyte) is an extremely common finding and, most of the time, has no clinical relevance.
+The só-called "bone spur" (vertebral osteophyte) is an extremely common finding and, most of the time, has no clinical relevance.
 Studies show that 85% of individuals over 60 years have cervical osteophytes on radiograph, and most are completely asymptomatic.
-The isolated osteophyte does not explain the patient's pain — diagnosis should be based on the correlation between clinical symptoms and imaging findings, not on the radiograph alone.
+The isolated osteophyte does not explain the patient's pain — diagnosis should be based on correlating clinical symptoms with imaging findings, not on the radiograph alone.

-The vast majority of cases of cervical spondylosis (axial neck pain and radiculopathy) are successfully treated conservatively.
-Surgery is mainly indicated in cases of: moderate to severe cervical myelopathy (cord compression with neurologic signs), radiculopathy with progressive motor deficit that does not respond to conservative treatment after 6 to 12 weeks, or intractable radicular pain with imaging-confirmed compression.
+The vast majority of cervical spondylosis cases (axial neck pain and radiculopathy) are successfully treated conservatively.
+Surgery is mainly indicated for: moderate to severe cervical myelopathy (cord compression with neurologic signs), radiculopathy with progressive motor déficit unresponsive to conservative treatment after 6 to 12 weeks, or intractable radicular pain with imaging-confirmed compression.

-A pillow can contribute to nighttime comfort, but does not treat spondylosis.
-The ideal size varies according to sleep position: for those who sleep on their side, the pillow should fill the space between the neck and the shoulder, keeping the cervical spine aligned.
-For those who sleep on their back, a lower pillow (10 to 12 cm) is generally more comfortable.
-Memory-foam cervical pillows may help, but the evidence for their specific benefit in spondylosis is limited.
+A pillow can improve nighttime comfort but does not treat spondylosis.
+The ideal size depends on sleep position: side sleepers need a pillow that fills the space between neck and shoulder, keeping the cervical spine aligned.
+Back sleepers generally find a lower pillow (10 to 12 cm) more comfortable.
+Memory-foam cervical pillows may help, but evidence for their specific benefit in spondylosis is limited.

 Yes — provided they are initially supervised by a qualified professional.
-Strengthening of the deep cervical flexors (longus colli, longus capitis) is the treatment with the best evidence for chronic neck pain.
-Poorly executed or excessively intense exercises can temporarily worsen symptoms.
-The general rule is: exercise should not increase pain radiating to the arms.
-Mild and transient local pain during exercise is acceptable.
+Deep cervical flexor strengthening (longus colli, longus capitis) is the best-evidence treatment for chronic neck pain.
+Poorly executed or overly intense exercises can temporarily worsen symptoms.
+The general rule: exercise should not increase pain radiating to the arms.
+Mild, transient local pain during exercise is acceptable.

 Yes.
-Cervicogenic dizziness is a recognized symptom in patients with cervical spondylosis, related to dysfunction of the cervical proprioceptors and, in rare cases, to compression of the vertebral artery by uncovertebral osteophytes.
-Clinically, cervicogenic dizziness is characterized by a sensation of instability or imbalance associated with neck movements, without the rotatory component of vestibular vertigo.
-Treatment of the neck pain frequently improves the associated dizziness.
+Cervicogenic dizziness is a recognized symptom in patients with cervical spondylosis, related to cervical proprioceptor dysfunction and, in rare cases, to vertebral artery compression by uncovertebral osteophytes.
+Clinically, cervicogenic dizziness presents as a sensation of instability or imbalance linked to neck movement, without the rotatory component of vestibular vertigo.
+Treating the neck pain often improves the associated dizziness.

 An acute flare of neck pain from spondylosis typically lasts 1 to 4 weeks with adequate treatment.
-Cervical radiculopathy can be more persistent, but improves in 75 to 90% of cases within 6 to 12 weeks of conservative treatment.
-Factors that prolong recovery include psychological stress, persistent poor posture, sedentarism, and inadequate sleep.
-Recurrent flares are common without modification of contributing factors.
+Cervical radiculopathy can be more persistent but improves in 75 to 90% of cases within 6 to 12 weeks of conservative treatment.
+Factors that prolong recovery include psychological stress, persistent poor posture, sedentary lifestyle, and inadequate sleep.
+Recurrent flares are common without addressing contributing factors.

 Yes.
 Acupuncture has moderate to strong quality evidence for chronic neck pain.
-A Cochrane meta-analysis demonstrated that acupuncture offers superior relief over placebo for neck pain.
+A Cochrane meta-analysis showed that acupuncture provides superior relief over placebo for neck pain.
 Guidelines from NICE (United Kingdom) and the American College of Physicians recommend acupuncture as an option for chronic neck pain when first-line therapies are insufficient.
 It should be performed by a medical acupuncturist to ensure safety and an integrated approach.

-Cervical spondylosis is the general degenerative process that includes osteophytes, loss of disc height, and facet arthrosis — it is a gradual and universal aging process.
-Cervical disc herniation is a specific event in which the nucleus pulposus protrudes through the annulus fibrosus, compressing the nerve root or the cord.
-The two conditions frequently coexist, but acute herniation tends to have a more abrupt onset and responds well to conservative treatment in 6 to 12 weeks.
+Cervical spondylosis is the general degenerative process that includes osteophytes, disc height loss, and facet arthrosis — a gradual, universal aging process.
+Cervical disc herniation is a specific event in which the nucleus pulposus protrudes through the annulus fibrosus, compressing the nerve root or cord.
+The two conditions often coexist, but acute herniation tends to have a more abrupt onset and responds well to conservative treatment within 6 to 12 weeks.
 Severe spondylosis can produce chronic compression by osteophytes, which is treated differently.